 The deceased man whom Yakov has to watch over is named Rubin Litvak (played by Ronald Cohen), and all Yakov knows about him is from what Reb has told him: Rubin was a Holocaust survivor and his children are estranged from him.
 Reb says that when Rubin was alive, “he was a good man” but “a little weird” and he lived as a recluse with his wife.
 She goes by the name of Mrs. Litvak (played by Lynn Cohen), and her first name is not revealed in the film, but Reb tells Yakov that she has Alzheimer’s disease.

-The Cohens’ house is in Brooklyn’s Borough Park neighborhood.
-And as soon as they arrive, there’s some discord, because Mrs. Cohen, for whatever reason, doesn’t approve of Yakov.
+The Litvak house is in Brooklyn’s Borough Park neighborhood.
+And as soon as Reb and Yakov arrive, there’s some discord, because Mrs. Litvak, for whatever reason, doesn’t approve of Yakov.
 She tells Reb in a dismissive tone of voice what her thoughts are on Yakov, “He won’t work.
 He needs to leave now.”

 Reb tells Mrs. Litvak that she has no choice because no one else is going to be available to be the shomer on short notice.
 And so, Mrs. Litvak agrees to let Yakov stay, but she isn’t very friendly to him.
 The house remains darkly lit for most of the story, to add to the creepy atmosphere.

-Mr. Litvak’s body is covered in a white sheet in the living room.
-And Yakov begins his vigil by sitting nearby, he goes on his phone and does an online search for articles about how to talk to women.
+Mr. Litvak’s body is covered by a white sheet in the living room.
+As Yakov begins his vigil by sitting nearby, he goes on his phone and does an online search for articles about how to talk to women.
 It isn’t long before things start to get weird, beginning with lamps that flicker for no reason.